slowjams/Pro-ASP.NET-Core/z14-Using Dependency Injection.md

                                                      // so root scope is created by ServiceProviderEngine you can say RuntimeResolver = new CallSiteRuntimeResolver();
       CallSiteFactory = new CallSiteFactory(serviceDescriptors);
-      CallSiteFactory.Add(typeof(IServiceProvider), new ServiceProviderCallSite());   // this is why we can inject IServiceProvider into our services
+      CallSiteFactory.Add(typeof(IServiceProvider), new ServiceProviderCallSite());   // <-----------------this is why we can inject IServiceProvider into our services

       // I think this is related to the ServiceProviderServiceExtensions.CreateScope method CallSiteFactory.Add(typeof(IServiceScopeFactory), new ServiceScopeFactoryCallSite());